resess/Mandoline/Slicer4J/README.md

 }
 ```

-create an XML file named "com.myproject.Myclass.xml" and place it in a folder containing your method models, this is the folder we pass to Slicer4J using the `-mod` option
+create an XML file named "com.myproject.MyClass.xml" and place it in a folder containing your method models, this is the folder we pass to Slicer4J using the `-mod` option

 For example, here's the model for the above class
 ```xml